kubetail-org/edge-csrf/README.md

 ## Quickstart (Next.js)

-First, create a middleware file (`middleware.ts`) for your project and add the Edge-CSRF middleware:
+To use Edge-CSRF with your Next.js app, first create a middleware file (`middleware.ts`) for your project and add the Edge-CSRF middleware:

 ```typescript
 // middleware.ts